The Looker Data Dictionary is different from the Data Dictionary Block.

 Your Looker instance must be on Looker 7.18 or later to install version 2.0.0 or later of the Looker Data Dictionary extension.
-Looker 7.16 is compatible with Looker Data Dictionary versions earlier than version 2.0.0.
+Instances on Looker 7.6 through 7.16 are compatible with Looker Data Dictionary versions earlier than 2.0.0.

 Granting permissions to access the Looker Data Dictionary